pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 ## Launch a 3-node Kubernetes cluster

-It's now time to launch a 3-node kubernetes cluster!
+It's now time to launch a 3-node Kubernetes cluster!
 The following command launches a 3-node cluster of `n1-standard-1` machines.

 It takes a few minutes to complete: